MicrosoftDocs/powerbi-docs/articles/powerbi-service-powerbi-desktop-files.md

 ## Publish a file from Power BI Desktop to your Power BI site

-Using Publish from Power BI Desktop is effectively the same as using Get Data in Power BI to import your file from a local drive or connect to it on OneDrive.
-If you’ll be regularly working on your file in Power BI Desktop, using Publish can be easier to update your dataset in Power BI.
+Using Publish from Power BI Desktop is effectively the same as using Get Data in Power BI to import your file from a local drive or connecting to it on OneDrive.
 Here’s the quick how to, but you can see [Publish from Power BI Desktop](articles/powerbi-desktop-upload-desktop-files.md) to learn more.

 1. In Power BI Desktop, click **File** > **Publish** > **Publish to Power BI**, or click **Publish** on the ribbon.